 In 1943 Miss Featherstone commenced as Headmistress and served the School for 10 years.
 Enrolments increased rapidly and, despite stringent building restrictions after World War 2, facilities were expanded providing for up to 200 girls.

 In 2001, Strathcona appointed Mrs Helen Hughes as Principal, after a successful tenure as Deputy Principal of Pymble Ladies’ College (PLC) in New South Wales.
-Mrs Hughes was Principal from 2001 to 2014, during which time she oversaw major building developments at all three Strathcona campuses, including: renovations and new facilities at Tay Creggan; the refurbishment of the Early Learning Centre; the establishment of a new junior school campus for Mellor House; the creation of a Senior Centre and refurbished Strathcona Information Resource Centre on the Main Campus; and the design and construction of the New Learning Centre on the Main Campus.
+Mrs Hughes was Principal from 2001 to 2014, during which time she oversaw major building developments at all three Strathcona campuses, including: renovations and new facilities at Tay Creggan; the refurbishment of the Early Learning Centre; the establishment of a new junior school campus for Mellor House; the creation of a Senior Centre and refurbished Strathcona Information Resource Centre on the Main Campus; and the construction of the Contemporary Learning Centre in 2015 (dedicated in part to her) on the Main Campus.

 Strathcona’s current Principal is Mrs Marise McConaghy, who began in 2015 after being Deputy Principal of Brisbane Girls Grammar School.